caplogic/Mappedbus/README.md

-## MappedBus is a Java based high throughput, low latency message bus, using either a memory mapped file or shared memory as transport
+## Mappedbus is a Java based high throughput, low latency message bus, using either a memory mapped file or shared memory as transport

-MappedBus was inspired by [Java Chronicle](https://github.com/OpenHFT/Chronicle-Queue) with the main difference that it's designed to efficiently support multiple writers – enabling use cases where the order of messages produced by multiple processes are important.
+Mappedbus was inspired by [Java Chronicle](https://github.com/OpenHFT/Chronicle-Queue) with the main difference that it's designed to efficiently support multiple writers – enabling use cases where the order of messages produced by multiple processes are important.

 <p align="center">
   <img src="http://3.bp.blogspot.com/-L51XiyruNMA/VU5K9dMtx9I/AAAAAAAAACg/AOkdwjTrzgI/s320/mappedbus.png">
 </p>

-MappedBus can also be described as an efficient IPC mechanism which enable several Java processes/JVMs to communicate by message passing.
+Mappedbus can also be described as an efficient IPC mechanism which enable several Java processes/JVMs to communicate by message passing.

 The throughput (on a laptop, i7-4558U @ 2.8 GHz) between a single producer writing at full speed and a single consumer is around 40 million messages per second (a small message consisting of three integer fields), and the average read/write latency is around 25 ns per message.

-MappedBus does not create any objects after startup and therefore has no GC impact.
+Mappedbus does not create any objects after startup and therefore has no GC impact.

 #### Features:
 * IPC between multiple processes by message passing